syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 {% endhighlight %}

-N>
-For more numeric format strings, please refer this [link](https://msdn.microsoft.com/library/dwhawy9k(v=vs.100).aspx).
+N> 1.For more numeric format strings, please refer this [link](https://msdn.microsoft.com/library/dwhawy9k(v=vs.100).aspx).

-For more date format strings, please refer this [link](https://msdn.microsoft.com/library/az4se3k1(v=vs.100).aspx).
+N> 2.For more date format strings, please refer this [link](https://msdn.microsoft.com/library/az4se3k1(v=vs.100).aspx).

 ## Defining column width

-In TreeGrid, it is possible to define width for a specific column by setting `Width` property of column.
+In TreeGrid, it is possible to define width for a specific column by setting `Width` property to the column object.

-The below code snippet shows how to set width for specific column.
+The below code snippet shows how to set width for specific column,

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")